pat-s/antergos_setup_guide/README.md

 If you want to use an automatic login to a VPN and the networkmanager-daemon (e.g. Openconnect) does not store your password, try the `network-manager-applet` package.
 It is the GNOME network-manager and has for some reason no problems with storing the password.

-# 7. Battery life optimization
+# 7. Laptop battery life optimization

 Although the Linux kernel has a lot of power saving options, they are not all enabled by default.